ansyblenetwork/aquietlife/_posts/2021-06-29-trading-theses.md

 ---
-title: "Principles of trading: Opportunism, capital efficiency, and diversification"
+title: "Opportunism, capital efficiency, and diversification: The principles of trading"
 ---

 Every trading decision should be backed by a thesis.
 My theses always seem to be backed by one or more of the following three principles: